maybleMyers/pusa/README.md

 ## Overview

-Pusa introduces a paradigm shift in video diffusion modeling through frame-level noise control, departing from conventional approaches.
+Pusa introduces a paradigm shift in video diffusion modeling through frame-level noise control (thus it has thousands of timesteps, rather than one thousand of timesteps), departing from conventional approaches.
 This shift was first presented in our [FVDM](https://arxiv.org/abs/2410.03160) paper.
 Leveraging this architecture, Pusa seamlessly supports diverse video generation tasks (Text/Image/Video-to-Video) while maintaining exceptional motion fidelity and prompt adherence with our refined base model adaptations.
 Pusa-V0.5 represents an early preview based on [Mochi1-Preview](https://huggingface.co/genmo/mochi-1-preview).
 We are open-sourcing this work to foster community collaboration, enhance methodologies, and expand capabilities.

 ## Method Overview